telosnetwork/gas-oracle-bridge/README.md

 ## Requirements

-This repository uses NodeJS and NPM
+This repository uses NodeJS, NPM and cleos

 ## EVM